GregTrevellick/VsixRatingChaser/README.md

 ## How To Use This Package

+1. Ensure your project in .Net 4.7 or above

 1. Add a reference to assembly [Microsoft.VisualStudio.Shell.15.0](https://www.nuget.org/packages/Microsoft.VisualStudio.Shell.15.0) to your vsix project

 1. Install [this package][NugetUrl] package to your vsix project